nodejs/node/doc/api/dns.md

 documentation for more information.

 Various networking APIs will call `dns.lookup()` internally to resolve host names.
-If that is an issue, consider resolving the host name to an address using `dns.resolve()` and using the address instead of a host name.
+If that is an issue, consider resolving the hostname to an address using `dns.resolve()` and using the address instead of a hostname.
 Also, some networking APIs (such as [`socket.connect()`][] and [`dgram.createSocket()`][]) allow the default resolver, `dns.lookup()`, to be replaced.